Explainer: California’s Community NEWS Act (AB 2222)

 - Digital News Outlet: Must have a primary mission of publishing news about California or a local community, publish at least monthly, and prove that at least 33% of its audience is located within the state.
 (Print or broadcast outlets with digital presences can also qualify.)

-- Print Publication: Must have a USPS periodicals mailing privilege, publish at least monthly, and either be based in-state or prove 33% of its distribution is within California.
+- Print Publication: Must be a court-certified newspaper of general circulation in California, have a USPS periodicals mailing privilege, or prove at least 33% of its distribution is within California.

 Additional standards apply to all organizations, regardless of media type: